Welcome To Oklahoma's Grand Lake

-From the Pensacola Dam on the South end to Twin Bridges State Park on the North end – and everything in-between, including including the Elk River area, Grove, Honey Creek, Monkey Island, Horse Creek, Duck Creek, Drowning Creek, and more – there are Grand Lake memories waiting to be made.
+From the Pensacola Dam to Twin Bridges State Park – and everything in-between, including Elk River area, Grove, Honey Creek, Monkey Island, Horse Creek, Duck Creek, Drowning Creek, Ketchum Cove, and more – there are Grand Lake memories waiting to be made.

 Cannonballs off the dock.
 Rafting up in The Drip or Woodard on a sunny afternoon.
+Catching crappie in the morning and eating them in the evening.
 Early morning fishing and spectacular sunsets.

 Welcome To Grand Lake!